 How to Compare PCB Manufacturing Services for Your Board

 When you run a design firm, there’s one type of email you’re bound to receive more than any other: sales emails from PCB manufacturing services.
 I understand that companies need to get their names out there and want to win business, so this post isn’t meant to denigrate those companies.
-There are plenty of PCB manufacturing services you can find online, and they can all start to blend together.
+There is plenty of PCBA for manufacturing services you can find online, and they can all start to blend together.
 If you’re searching for a new service provider, it can be hard to compare all of them and find the best manufacturer that meets your needs.

-When you’re looking at engaging with a PCB manufacturing service, you’ll find a lot of information on their website to use for comparison.
+When you’re looking at engaging with a PCBA manufacturing service, you’ll find a lot of information on their website to use for comparison.
 There is a lot of overlap between different services in terms of price and lead times, but there are multiple metrics you should use to compare different services.

 To start, look at the manufacturer’s capability limits.
-Most manufacturers are pretty competitive in this area and can reliably fabricate down to something like 4 mil traces, 8 mil vias, and few mil spacing on standard stackups.
+Most manufacturers are pretty competitive in this area and can reliably fabricate down to something like 4 mil traces, 8 mil vias, and a few mil spacing on standard stack-ups.
 After you’ve verified your board matches their capabilities, there are other metrics you should use for comparison:

 Price and lead time tend to follow an inverse relationship: one goes up while the other goes down.
 If your board house offers flexible lead time options, you can offset some of the fabrication costs by extending your lead time.
 This applies to both fabrication and assembly.
-Similarly, if you need your boards turned overnight, you’ll have to pay extra for it.
+Similarly, if you need your boards turned overnight, you’ll have to pay extra for them.
 Make sure your PCB manufacturing service can accommodate your lead time targets within your budget.

 One thing I did not account for in my first manufacturing run was the shipping time required to move from fabrication to assembly, and to deliver the finished PCBA to me.
 Also, I did not account for the time required to ship components to the manufacturer, which delayed the start of PCB assembly.
 Make sure you account for these other aspects of the PCB manufacturing process so you don’t get surprised by any delivery delays.

 Some manufacturers will provide fabrication and assembly in-house, while some will outsource assembly to a partner.
-Keep this in mind because you may need to have your fabricated boards and your components sent over to an assembler, assuming you won’t do assembly yourself.
-Some PCB manufacturing services will offer a turnkey service, where they handle everything related to your production run and you don’t have to worry about much else.
+Keep this in mind because you may need to have your fabricated boards and your components sent over to an assembler, assuming you won’t do the assembly yourself.
+Some PCBA for manufacturing services will offer a turnkey service, where they handle everything related to your production run and you don’t have to worry about much else.
 This is good for designers who may not be familiar with the procurement and consignment process or have time to manage procurement.

 It’s a good idea to have your board put through in-circuit testing during manufacturing to check for opens, shorts, and power.
-The board house will compare their measurements with your netlist to identify any mismatch, which could indicate a fabrication error.
+The boarding house will compare their measurements with your netlist to identify any mismatch, which could indicate a fabrication error.
 In addition to some basic electrical tests, the board should undergo some level of inspection.
 Boards will generally go through manual inspection or automated optical inspection (AOI), but a more complex board or something with dense components (like a fine-pitch BGA) should undergo X-ray inspection to ensure quality.

 This is more for the embedded developer who wants to eventually produce at high volume, but it’s still something to consider.
 Some PCB manufacturing services will offer production-line firmware flashing services, where your code is flashed into memory before the boards are sent out to you.
 This is not something you’ll need to do during PCB prototyping, but you would need to consider it if you take your prototype into high-volume manufacturing.